sonatype-nexus-community/undefined-css-variable-checker/npm-package/README.md

-# Undefined CSS Custom Property Checker
+# Undefined CSS Variable Checker

-This package provides utility functions to check the current state of a webpage for any uses of undefined CSS custom properties.
+This package provides utility functions to check the current state of a webpage for any uses of undefined CSS variables.
 Note that because a property could be defined in a completely different place than it is used, this check must be performed on a live webpage, and not statically on a stylesheet alone.

 Also soon to be available as a Chrome devtools extension!

 ## Installation
 ```
-yarn add @sonatype/undefined-css-custom-property-checker
+yarn add @sonatype/undefined-css-variable-checker
 ```

 ## API